nickeisenberg/stuff-from-phd/Readme.md

    frame and use enumerate or itemize environments to list the reference.
 4. You may speak a bit more the current project if possible.
-5. Several sample beamer presentations are uploaded under [Le Sample Slides](./Le-Sample-Slides)
+5. Several sample beamer presentations are uploaded under [Le Sample Slides](./Le-Sample-Slides) In particular, I have add all the source files for my talk to be given on Dec.
+10th, 21:00pm EST.
+   Feel free to use anything from inside.